 — John Geddert: The owner of the Michigan club was suspended last January by USA Gymnastics and announced his retirement.
 He was the U.S. women’s coach at the 2012 Olympics.
 Geddert has said he had “zero knowledge” of Nassar’s crimes.

-— USA Gymnastics said last January that the Texas ranch where a number of gymnasts said Nassar abused them would no longer serve as the national training center.
+— USA Gymnastics said in January 2018 that the Texas ranch where a number of gymnasts said Nassar abused them would no longer serve as the national training center.
 Owners Martha and Bela Karolyi have since sued the USOC and USA Gymnastics, seeking damages for a canceled sale of the property.
 They also have been named in lawsuits.

 — Debra Van Horn: Texas prosecutors in June filed sexual assault charges against Nassar and Van Horn, a trainer who worked at his side at the Karolyi Ranch and also worked at USA Gymnastics for 30 years.
 She was charged with second-degree sexual assault of a child.
 The local prosecutor said Van Horn was charged with “acting as a party” with Nassar.